-Online donors are slippery little fish.
+Online supporters are slippery little fish.
 One misstep on your part, and they slide right off the hook.

-Online donors, or donors who have only interacted with your organization electronically, have very specific needs.
+People who only interact with your brand online have very specific needs.

-If you aren’t aware of those needs, and don’t immediately meet them, you can forget their donation, and they’ll join the ranks of countless others who show up, show an interest, and leave without taking any action.
+If you aren’t aware of those needs, and don’t immediately meet them, you can forget their support as quickly as they’ll forget you.
+Before long, they’ll join the ranks of countless others who show up, show an interest, and leave without taking any action.

-An online donor is a bit of a white whale… the donor that sweeps in out of the blue to contribute to your great organization.
+An online supporter, particularly one who donates to your organization or purchases something from your business, is a bit of a white whale… They seemingly sweep in out of the blue to contribute to your business.

-You’ve never sent them any marketing material, no fundraising letters landed in their mailbox, they never signed up for your newsletter, met you at a job fair, local event, festival, or rally, you didn’t rent their name from another organization…
+You’ve never sent them any marketing material, no fundraising letters or catalogs landed in their mailbox, they never signed up for your newsletter, met you at a job fair, local event, festival, or rally, you didn’t rent their name from another organization.

 They found you.
 A beautiful thing.

 Well… it takes some thoughtful execution of a few, very simple ideas.

 Years ago, when surfing the internet was more fluid (and, arguably, more enjoyable) donors might have stumbled upon your website from a natural thread of curiosity.

 Now, most internet trawlers get to a website like yours from a social network… not a search engine.